kanishkamisra/blog/content/about/_index.md

-This blog is built using blogdown and renders my analyses in Rmarkdown into visually appealing (hopefully) blog posts that you can read and comment about.
+This blog is built using blogdown and renders my analyses in Rmarkdown into visually appealing (hopefully) as well as information rich blog posts that you can read and comment about.

 Full cv [here](/pdf/Kanishka_Misra_CV.pdf)